openMetaAnalysis/Sciatica-treatment-with-gabapentinoids/files/study-details/risk-of-bias.md

 **Footnotes:**<br>
 \* Attrition bias is 'unclear risk" as Consort flow diagram not provided.<br>
-† Selective reporting bias is 'unclear risk" as no original protocol at a online trial registry.
+† Selective reporting bias is 'unclear risk" as no original protocol at a online trial registry.<br>
-± Selection bias is 'high risk' due to a run-in phase prior to the trial.
+‡ Selection bias is 'high risk' due to a run-in phase prior to the trial.